UriNeri/RVMT/README.md

 </p>

 ## Description:
-Code, scripts, some logs and general misc. from to the RNA viruses in MetaTranscriptome discovery project, openly shared near the time of submission.
+Code, scripts, some logs and general misc. from to the RNA viruses in MetaTranscriptome discovery project (a.k.a RVMT), openly shared near the time of submission.

 Disclaimer
 ---------------------------